Fire and rescue services

 The dry season is from November to April.
 Temperatures may be higher than 40°C for multiple days, especially in the north.

 Nigeria experiences the Harmattan from December to March.
 This seasonal wind blows sand and dust in the air.
-Dust storms are common and flights can change due to bad visibility.
+Dust storms are common and flights can be affected due to bad visibility.

-If a natural disaster or severe weather happens, follow the advice of local authorities.
+If a natural disaster or extreme weather happens, follow the advice of local authorities.

 More information: